The Safety Formula: How to Bulletproof Your Portfolio Against Rate Shocks

 Second, look at expenses.
 Are you paying for lawn care the tenant could handle?
 Is your insurance quote stale?
 I saved $1,340/year on one property just by re-shopping insurance with a different carrier.

-Third, if the numbers still don't work — if the property is structurally cash-flow negative and rate relief isn't coming soon — sell it.
+Third, if the numbers still don't work — if the property is structurally cash-flow negative and rate relief isn't coming — sell it.
 Take the loss.
 Redeploy the equity into a property that passes the safety formula.
 A disciplined exit beats a slow bleed every time.

 The Bottom Line